pjago/common/README.md

 Testing on keywords is pretty standard clojure, and it's open to extensions if done with **isa?**.<br/>
 For me it's convenient for procedural generation, and dealing with hierarchy dependencies.

-The common.repl is meant to be Editor only, but you can use common.processing to achieve a simillar effect in production.
+The common.repl is meant to be Editor only, but you can use common.processing to achieve a simillar effect in production.<br/>
 It basically instruments 'reducing' functions in the format of barrel:

 ```clojure